Health and Synagogue Updates

 V’nishmartem me’od l’nafshoteichem – “you must surely take care of yourselves.”
 Jewish tradition teaches that we have a sacred responsibility to take care of ourselves and to take care of each other.

 Below is the latest information and updates on Beth Shalom events and progams, amid the COVID-19 outbreak.
 Please check this page regularly for the most up to date information.
+If you have any COVID concerns or questions, contact the COVID Committee.

 Rabbi Rose will continue to send messages on Fridays offering words of Torah and updated information on preparing for Shabbat.
 Please check out the Rabbi’s Corner for the latest.